Transparency

 What drives the price prediction most, ranked by XGBoost feature importance.

-Last retrained May 11, 2026.
+Last retrained June 1, 2026.
 Metrics refresh automatically with each weekly retrain.

 Weekly market intelligence delivered free.
 See the data behind every Porsche price.